Research

 Papers:

-(In review) Overhauling Research Commercialisation at UK Universities.
-Perspectives: Policy and Practice in Higher Education.
+(In press.)
+Overhauling Research Commercialisation at UK Universities.
+Perspectives: Policy and Practice in Higher Education

 2022